 Most of all, enjoy the bouquet as it ages and changes!
 Notice how some flowers continue to open and others do not.
 Notice how some colors fade as they age, sometimes very dramatically.

 NOTE: We stand behind our product, and since flowers are highly perishable sometimes things happen.
 If you bouquet dies within a day or two of pick up something went wrong!
 Send us a pic on email to email@example.com and we will schedule a time for you to come to farm and pick up a replacement bouquet.

 Yes!
 Send us an email to: firstname.lastname@example.org and we will add you to our Volunteer List.

 Yes!
 Our apprentices are an integral part of our small but mighty team.
 During the course of the season, apprentices learn all aspects of flower farming – from field work, to harvest and post harvest handling of flowers, design work, and so much more.

 You can learn more about our Apprentice Program on our Job Opportunities page.

-Yes, you can feel free to take selfie pictures in fields while you are here.
+Yes, you can feel free to take selfie pictures in fields while you are here during a pick your own event.
 However, we ask that these pictures are not for professional use, marketing, or resale without express written consent of Cross Street Flower Farm.